 The Power of Camp

 Through an exciting partnership with Christian Camp and Conference Association, we are offering the core elements of the Effective Camp Project to CCCA member camps.
 This is allowing us to broaden the base of research on Christian camping ministry!
-This partnership began in 2018 with 9 participating camps, and it is continuing in summer 2019.
+This partnership began in 2018 with 9 participating camps, and continued in summer 2019 with 11 camps.

 Camp wisdom speaks.